 What you need to know about Washington DC is: It isn’t always and only about politics.
 Granted, politics and government put DC on the map.
 Chances are that if you’ve visited or plan to visit Washington, it’s because of the city’s singular status as the capital of the United States.
-Where else can you attend a Supreme Court argument?
-Stroll through the White House, home to every president but George Washington?
-View the original Star Spangled Banner, exhibited at the National Museum of American History?
-Stand on the very spot at the Lincoln Memorial where Dr. Martin Luther King stood to deliver his “I Have a Dream” speech?
+Where else can you attend a Supreme Court argument; stroll through the White House, home to every president but George Washington; view the original Star Spangled Banner, exhibited at the National Museum of American History; and stand on the very spot at the Lincoln Memorial where Dr. Martin Luther King stood to deliver his “I Have a Dream” speech?

 But if Washington DC’s identity stopped at Pennsylvania Avenue, how very enlightened but hungry you would be; well versed in America’s story, perhaps, but not that of the people who live here.